elaporta/your-vote-api/README.md

-# Your Vote API 🗳️
+# 🗳️ Your Vote API

-A modern voting system API built with Laravel, providing secure and efficient vote management.
+A modern voting system API built with Laravel 12, providing secure and efficient vote management.

 ## 🚀 Quick Start